 The problem is that you must master what and why you’re completing each portion of the PECOS enrollment version of the CMS Forms 855I and 855R − a major challenge even for seasoned professionals.
 Fortunately, you are not alone in acing the various enrollment requirements essential to your practice’s success and compliance.

 This is where PECOS enrollment expert, Gretchin Heckenlively, CPA, FHFMA, can help.
-On Thursday, August 5th at 1pm ET, she’ll walk you step-by-step through each part of the PECOS-driven CMS Forms 855I and 855R.
+She’ll walk you step-by-step through each part of the PECOS-driven CMS Forms 855I and 855R.
 In only 90 minutes, you’ll receive proven PAGE-BY-PAGE strategies that will help ensure you get it right the first time.

-Here are just a few of the practical, must-have CMS Forms 855I and 855R PECOS enrollment process tactics you’ll receive by attending this upcoming 90-minute live online rebroadcast:
+Here are just a few of the practical, must-have CMS Forms 855I and 855R PECOS enrollment process tactics you’ll receive by attending this 90-minute online training:

 - Avoid losing revenue from forgotten Medicare submission deadlines